HengPan2007/MethSig-tmp/README.md

 | depthT | promoter sequencing depth of tumor samples |
 | ncpgT | number of CpGs in promoter of tumor samples |

-## Usage
+### patient sepcific epidriver inference
-pBeta: Estimate expected hypermethylation of tumor sample (expected DHcR) and evaluate if observed DHcR is significantly higher than expected DHcR.
+`pBeta.R`is used to estimate expected hypermethylation of tumor sample (expected DHcR) and evaluate if observed DHcR is significantly higher than expected DHcR.

+### tumor prevalent epidriver inference
-pCombine: Determine if promoter hypermethylation if overrepresnted in patients (epidriver).
+`pCombine.R` is ued to determine if promoter hypermethylation if overrepresnted in patients (epidriver).

-## Output table
+### Output table
 | Column | Description |
 | ------ | ----------- |
 | hugo | Hugo gene symbol |